 - Screen reading software can pull up all of the links in a page to aid the user in navigating the page more quickly.
 If a link pulled up by the screen reader is an indecipherable URL or an ambiguous phrase like "click here," the user will not know where that link goes.

-Tables
+Make Tables Accessible

 Create data tables with column headers

-Designating column headers in a table is essential to allowing screen reader users understanding how
+Designating column or row headers in a table is essential for screen reader users to understand how the information is laid out.

 Windows: